mephistoshadow/group_match_web_app/README.md

 ## Sign Up

 The sign up page provides the ability to create a new standard user account.
 It includes error checks for the email and username fields, that is, they must not already be in use.
-Once the form includes a valid email, username, and password, the user can then specify their personal information.
+Once the form includes a valid email, username, and password, the user can then specify their personal infromation.
 Standard error checks are in place to make sure none of the fields are left blank and contain valid data.
 Once the sign up form is correct and complete, the user is re-directed to the login page to sign in with their new account.

 *Note that it is not available to create an admin account through the sign up form.*